Danack/RfcCodex/annotations.md

 ## Forecast

-Will probably happen when some makes an implementation that satisfies the use-cases of the current string based annotations in PHP, and that is technically good enough to be in core.
+Will probably happen when someone makes an implementation that satisfies the use-cases of the current string based annotations in PHP, and that is technically good enough to be in core.

 ## Notes